baopham/vundle-cli/README.md

 `rm` will remove the line `Bundle bundle_name` in your `.vimrc` and look for a configuration file for this bundle in the specified settings directory, then it will ask if you want to remove the file or not.
+There is also an option to delete the installed bundle folder.

 I built this so that it's quicker to uninstall a bundle with my particular [vim setup](https://github.com/baopham/vim)